Criminal Psychology

 Criminal psychology professionals use their unique combination of skills and education to assess individuals involved with the legal system.
 They might serve as an expert witness in a court case, conduct research, and evaluate people who are involved with the legal system, such as police officers, crime survivors, and people who have been arrested for a crime.

-A criminal psychology professional is often called upon to assess an individual's mental competency and possible diagnoses of post-traumatic stress disorder (PTSD) and other mental illnesses or to design rehabilitation programs for juvenile offenders.
+A criminal psychology professional is often called upon to assess an individual's mental competency and possible diagnoses of post-traumatic stress disorder (PTSD) and other psychological illnesses or to design rehabilitation programs for juvenile offenders.

 When a forensic psychologist is called in, it may be because the person they are working with requires legal assistance, representation, or adherence with specific legal parameters.
 There may be a direct relationship with a court or a specific law in many cases.
 While they may help their patients work through mental illness or behavioral concerns like anger, anxiety, or depression, the reason might be purely legal.